mzurzolo/STBS/Linux/README.md

     - Flash it
     ![Etcher3](Pictures/etcher3.png)

 ##### Warning: The next steps vary by computer type.
-If you find them hard to follow, or if you are unsure, DON'T GUESS. [submit a question](QuestionForm.md) or [open an issue](https://github.com/mzurzolo/STBS/issues) with as much information about your computer (brand, model number, etc) as you can provide.
+If you find them hard to follow, or if you are unsure, DON'T GUESS.
+[Submit a question](QuestionForm.md) or [open an issue](https://github.com/mzurzolo/STBS/issues) with information about your computer (brand, model number, etc).
 Specific instructions for your system will be provided.
-Read until you see "First Time Setup" below
+##### Read this next section until you see "First Time Setup" below.

 * After flash is complete, reboot your computer without removing the flash drive

 * While the computer is starting up, you need to access the boot menu, which is only available for a short window of time during a reboot.

   - The boot menu can usually be accessed by holding one of the F# keys during the first stages of startup.
 Try F12 first.
-If that doesn't work, try hold Esc.
+If that doesn't work, try holding Esc.

   - You should hold the F# key (or Esc) as soon as you see the first logo appear on your screen.